philippeller/dama/README.md

 ### Grid Data

-GridData is a collection of individual GridArrays.
-Both have a defined grid, here we initialize the grid in the constructor through simple keyword arguments resulting in a 2d grid with axes `x` and `y`
+`GridData` is a collection of individual `GridArrays`.
+Both have a defined `grid`, here we initialize the grid in the constructor through simple keyword arguments resulting in a 2d grid with axes `x` and `y`

 ```python